jnr/jnr-ffi/docs/SqueezingPerformance.md

 ## Use Smaller Libraries if Possible

-This too is a best practice but is sometimes unavoidable especially if it's not your own library and of course it's probably better (regarding complexity and points of failure) to load one large library then many smaller ones.
+This too is a best practice but is sometimes unavoidable especially if it's not your own library and of course it's probably better (regarding complexity and points of failure) to load one large library than many smaller ones.

 This will also mostly be a performance improvement at library load time and not on function call performance.

 Note that size in this case can be both number of exported symbols and size on disk of the library.

-## @IgnoreError

-## Use Annotations such as @In and @Out

-## Only call to native when absolutely necessary
+## Only Call to Native When Necessary

-## Use Pointer Over Specific Types
+This is more drastic, but technically also a best practice.
+By going to the native world you are giving up a lot of great advantages such as exceptions and debugging and putting yourself into more risks, such as VM crashes.
+This is a sacrifice that you should not be giving up lightly, and you should be doing so only when absolutely necessary.
+This is mentioned more in the [Why Use JNR-FFI document](./WhyUseJNR.md), which goes over the costs of going native and why you should and shouldn't.
+Whenever and wherever possible try to reduce leaving the JVM unless absolutely necessary as it is often more performant (and safer) to remain on the JVM.